-Available.
-The device is available from the computer that you are using.

-Waiting to Connect.
+- Available.
+The device is available from the computer that you are using. - Waiting to Connect.
 You need to connect to this device from the computer that you are using.
-If this is the first time you are connecting, you might be prompted to install the device driver.
+The first time you connect, you might be prompted to install the device driver.